Reduce engine wear

 Start-up is a period of maximum engine wear and minimum fuel efficiency.
 Cold oil circulates slowly, leaving engine components unprotected.
 Block heaters pre-heat engines, allowing them to reach operating temperature sooner and get lubrication to the moving parts.
 Heat is also available for cabs and windshields sooner - benefiting drivers.

 A study performed by Sierra Research in Anchorage and Fairbanks compared emissions from vehicles at cold temperatures.
-The local testing established that use of block heaters substantially reduced start-up emissions and fuel consumption.
+The local testing established that use of engine heaters substantially reduced start-up emissions and fuel consumption.

-How long have block heaters been around?
+How long have engine heaters been around?
 Are they used outside of Alaska?

 How else can I improve air quality?

 - Don’t be an SOV (single occupancy vehicle)!
-For free, confidential rideshare matching for carpool or vanpool, call the Share-A-Ride program at 562-7665 or register to find your carpool partner online at http://www.peoplemover.org/.
+For free, confidential rideshare matching for carpool or vanpool, contact the RideShare program or register to find your carpool partner online at http://www.peoplemover.org/.

 - Forget the window scraping and slippery streets; take the bus to work or use it for errands during the day and keep your parking place.Visit http://www.peoplemover.org/ for your travel choices.
 People Mover's "Bus Tracker" allows you to view nearly to the minute where the bus is on each route via computer or smartphone.